home-assistant/home-assistant.io/source/_integrations/stookwijzer.markdown

 The Stookwijzer integration queries the [Atlas Leefomgeving Stookwijzer](https://www.atlasleefomgeving.nl/stookwijzer) API for windspeed and air quality index.
 Based on these values, Stookwijzer advises people not to burn pallets or wood, or not to use the barbecue.
 This can help prevent health issues for people in the area.

-Beside the actual state, the **Stookwijzer** sensor also has forecast attributes.
-Both the state and forecast can provide three different levels of recommendations:
+The state can provide three different levels of recommendations:

 - **Code Yellow**: Please note: burning wood causes discomfort and air pollution.
 - **Code Orange**: It is recommended not to burn wood now.